 Athletes often consider sports injuries an unfortunate reality.
 Sports injuries also hit students, runners, people who exercise and even those with generally active lifestyles.
 Often, those injured in sporting events or organized activities can’t hold anyone liable because injury is a known risk, and also because they may have signed liability waivers that organizers have participants sign.

 Most people participate in sports to have fun, socialize, exercise, and to be part of a team.
 However, injuries happen.
 They bring a trip to the hospital, suffering and potentially, permanent injuries.
+Professional athletes often find themselves in need of help from their sports medicine doctors when they become injured.
 Injuries most often take place in contact sports like football, hockey, and wrestling.
 Of course when participating in sports, the possibility of injury can be anticipated, but occasionally there are types of circumstances that can give rise to a personal injury claim.
 This is determined by the facts and circumstances of the injury.

 Assumption of the Risk in Sports Injuries